UCLProgrammingHub/web/involved/gpu.md

 to introduce the GPU collaboration, and Daghan Cam, of UCL Barlett School of Architecture, to present some examples of UCL research in this space.
 Formal talks and discussion will conclude at 1800, to enable discussion and networking in the North Cloisters over refreshments.
-Poster pods will be available for researcher groups to present their work using accelerators and GPUs; if you wish to display a poster, please send a copy to j.hetherington@ucl.ac.uk, the best poster will receive a small prize from Nvidia.
 Space is limited -- please register through [Eventbrite](http://ucl-nvidia-town-hall.eventbrite.co.uk)

+Poster pods will be available for researcher groups to present their work using accelerators and GPUs; if you wish to display a poster, please send a copy to j.hetherington@ucl.ac.uk by 20th November, the best poster will receive a small prize from Nvidia.
+Please print your poster yourself, and feel free to reuse a poster about your research you have displayed before.